Purchasing and storing vegetables

-Buy small quantities of fresh vegetables every 2-3 days if possible.
+If possible, buy small quantities of fresh vegetables frequently.
 Vegetables that are fresh taste better.

 Handle all vegetables carefully because:

 - Roughly handled vegetables deteriorate more quickly - bruising increases respiration and moisture loss, resulting in flavour changes and a shorter shelf life.

 - Broken or damaged skin lets micro-organisms into the vegetable and it will deteriorate faster.

 Separate storage for some vegetables and fruits, delays ripening.